---

 Use [Google Search Console URL Inspection](https://search.google.com/search-console) to verify:

-If you're using Nuxt, file-based routing generates URLs automatically.
-The Nuxt SEO module handles canonical URLs, sitemaps, and route rules.
+If you're using Nuxt, file-based routing generates URLs automatically with canonical URLs, sitemaps, and route rules handled for you.